-Bryant & Stratton College has a long and successful history of working with various branches of the military to offer veterans, retirees, active duty personnel and their families.
-We offer a dynamic, streamlined and nurturing academic environment dedicated to helping you grow personally and professionally in your Military Career and beyond.
+Bryant & Stratton College has a long and successful history of working with service members from all branches of the military, veterans, retirees, and their families.
+We are proud to offer a dynamic, streamlined and nurturing academic environment dedicated to helping you grow personally and professionally in your Military Career and beyond.
 Online education is flexible and well- suited for your hectic lifestyle.
 With no set class time, you can work on your degree, on your schedule.

 - VA Approved.

-- TA approved for $250 a semester hour net tuition for Active, Guard and Reserve
+- Classes offered at $250 a semester hour net tuition for Active, Guard and Reserve students.

-- Course completion acceptance for military schools, CLEP, DANTES, ECE and other SOC colleges.
+- Course completion acceptance for military training and experience, CLEP, DANTES, ECE and other colleges.

 We're at your service:

 - Admissions and financial advice provided by onsite military coordinators

 - All programs approved for veterans and their family by each State Approving Agency.

 - VA-certifying officials available on campus